juhannam/gct634-2019/hw2/readme.md

 * You can try different parameters (e.g. hop and window size) to extract mel-spectrogram or different features as input to the network (e.g. MFCC, chroma features ...).

-* You can also use ResNet or other CNN with skip connections.
+* You can also use ResNet or other CNNs with skip connections.

-* Furthermore, you can augment data using audio effects.
+* Furthermore, you can augment data using digital audio effects.

 ## Deliverables